featheredtoast/wongchat/README.md

 A chat app example combining clojure, clojurescript, rabbitmq, postgresql, reagent, and oauth.

-HTTP Sessions stored in redis
+HTTP Sessions stored in redis.

+This has now been refactored to work using components + system.

 [Check it out!](https://sente-websockets-rabbitmq.herokuapp.com)